Pur vs. Brita—which water filter pitcher is better?

 The Pur Standard filter filters water into the Pur Classic 11-cup pitcher.

-That’s what makes the Brita Elite filter such a nice surprise; you get high-quality filtration and don’t have to swap the filter every couple of months.
+That’s what makes the Brita Elite filter such a nice surprise.
+You get high-quality filtration without having to replace the filter every couple of months.

 Filter replacement costs